Locating Places on Earth: Maps & Coordinates Guide

 Time Zones and Standard Time

-The International Date Line, located around 180° longitude, marks the point where the date changes:
+The International Date Line, roughly aligned with 180° longitude, is where the calendar date changes:

 Important Questions and Answers